-1. Birthday treats can include the following:

-- Store bought cookies, crackers, pretzels, popcorn, chips, etc...

-- Prepackaged fruit such as apple slices

-- Fruit chews

-- Granola bars

-- Pre-packaged Crispy cereal treats

-- Doughnuts no sprinkles and only thin layer of icing allowed (Recommend glazed only)

-- Cookies (thin layer of icing or plain)

-- Cupcakes (thin layer of icing or plain)

-- 2. Pre-K through 5th grade Please send only enough for your child's class (not grade)
+- 1. Birthday treats can include the following: - Store bought cookies, crackers, pretzels, popcorn, chips, etc. - Prepackaged fruit such as apple slices - Fruit chews - Granola bars - Pre-packaged Crispy cereal treats - Donuts, cookies & cupcakes; Icing is discouraged; please check with your child's classroom teacher to determine if thin layer of icing is allowed. - 2.
+Classroom teachers retain the right to determine when/where birthday treats will be distributed to students. - 3.
+Pre-K through 5th grade Please send only enough for your child's class (not grade)

-- 3. Jr. High Students will distribute birthday treats to the whole grade during the lunch period
+- 4. Jr. High Students will distribute birthday treats to the whole grade during the lunch period - 5.
+No drinks should be served with birthday treats. - 6.
+Gum is not allowed on School grounds.

-- 4. Due to permanent damage to carpets clear drinks or juice boxes are recommended.
-No colored drinks should be served.

-- 5. Gum is not allowed on school grounds.